Tensa53/tensa53.github.io/_projects/archivehicle_project.md

 - **Datasets**: All the datasets used for this project, one for each entity (vehicles and manufacturers);
 - **Notebooks**: Starting from the dataset, we have made some operations of cleaning thanks to the pandas library.

+This project was realized for the Database II Class.

 You can find any other information for this project on the dedicated GitHub repository.